german-boop/Readme.md/README.md

 📄 Check out my resume:
 [**Open Resume (PDF)**](https://github.com/Premier848/Resume/raw/main/Premier848_Resume.pdf)

-> The link is open and anyone can view it without signing in.
+> The link is fully open and anyone can view it without signing in.

 ---